Mental Health Education (2021)

 SB 224 will:

-- Require school districts to ensure that all students in grades 1 to 12 receive medically accurate, age-appropriate mental health education from instructors trained in the appropriate courses at least once in elementary school, at least once in junior high school or middle school, and at least once in high school.
+- Require school districts to ensure that all students in grades 1 to 12 receive age-appropriate, evidence-based mental health education from instructors trained in the appropriate courses at least once in elementary school, at least once in junior high school or middle school, and at least once in high school.

-- Require that instruction include, among other things, reasonably designed instruction on the overarching themes and core principles of mental health.
+- Require that instruction include, among other things, reasonably designed instruction on the overarching themes and core principles of mental health and promotion of wellness and protective factors.

 - Require that instruction and related materials, among other things, be appropriate for use with students of all races, genders, sexual orientations, and ethnic and cultural backgrounds, students with disabilities, and English learners.